dsmurl/mirrorball/docs/api-local-dev.md

 # API — local development

-This guide explains how to run the Deno API locally, configure env vars, and test endpoints.
+This guide explains how to run the Bun API locally, configure env vars, and test endpoints.

 ## Prerequisites

-- Deno (latest stable)
+- Bun (latest stable)
 - pnpm
 - AWS credentials (profile or env) if you want to hit real AWS services during dev